Woman fatally stabbed while walking dog in Washington, D.C.

 A motive has not been determined, and the police chief said that detectives have found no evidence to suggest the attack was an attempted robbery or sexual assault.
 He called the type of attack very rare.

 Aregahegne appears to be a stranger to Magill, Newsham said.
-He said investigators don't have any information that drugs or alcohol was involved.
+He said investigators don't have any information that drugs or alcohol were involved.

 Chris Chambers, who lives near the scene of the fatal stabbing, told NBC Washington that he heard “a scream and then an 'Oh no!' and then another scream," and that he and his wife went out and found a dog loose with a leash.